Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

 ![05-deauth.png]({{ site.url }}/images/posts/2019-08-08-Hacking-my-router-settings/05-deauth.png)

 ### 6. Checking if handshake was captured
-I've closed the second terminal, and return to the first one to check if the handshake was captured, and yes it was :)
+I've closed the second terminal, and returned to the first one to check if the handshake was captured, and yes it was :)

 ![06-handshake-captured.png]({{ site.url }}/images/posts/2019-08-08-Hacking-my-router-settings/06-handshake-captured.png)

 ### 7. Making dad open the router settings page
-It's 11:00 PM now, and my dad is asking me to sleep, yea I would usually sleep, but this time I want him to cut the internet and force me to sleep,
+It's 11:00 PM now, and my dad is asking me to sleep, yea I would usually sleep, but this time I want him to cut the internet (by entering the router settings, and enabling the firewall rule) and force me to sleep,

 So I opened youtube on my phone, and started watching some youtube videos, he got angry and cutted the internet, yeah !